What are the goals and objectives of the pre-participation evaluation?

 - Injuries or illness since last exam

-The PPE physical examination is a screening tool that emphasizes the areas of greatest concern in sports participation and areas identified as problems in the history.
-The recommended standard components of the PPE physical examination includes the following:
+The PPE is a screening tool that emphasizes the areas of greatest concern in sports participation and areas identified as problems in the history.
+The recommended standard components of the PPE include the following:

 - Blood pressure